-I need to make some quick fabric covered buttons to decorate my recycle bag and I am thinking of placing a mini ric-rac on it.
+I need to make some quick fabric covered buttons to embellish my recycle bag, and I am thinking of placing a mini ric-rac on it.
 Thank goodness, the button maker comes in handy to my crafty possess.

-Since July 4th is less than a month away, I am swirled in getting my fabric covered buttons done in red-white-blue theme.
-Don’t call me patriot, I am not an American and I am not living in the USA either, but, I have to confess that I always wanted a chance to have a short term stay abroad, the USA is on the top of the list of my dream countries.
-Actually, I made them with only 1 simple reason: because I love these colors.
+Since July 4th is less than a month away, I am swirled in getting my fabric-covered buttons done in a red-white-blue theme.
+Don’t call me a patriot, I am not an American, and I am not living in the USA either, but, I have to confess that I always wanted a chance to have a short-term stay abroad.
+The USA is on the top of the list of my dream countries.
+Actually, I made them for only 1 simple reason: because I love these colors.

 I found some scrap fabrics of a white star with a blue background in my fabric scrap which is so perfect for my idea.
 Then, I hollowed out my lace/ribbon storage box and found a short length of mini red ric-rac that I am going to experiment with, excite!!!!
 The result is less than 30 minutes…… little cute red-white-blue fabric-covered buttons with star pattern and red ric-rac on top… I can either pin or sew on my tote bag.

 Instead of using the fabric-covered buttons as a “button” only, you can make them into: